Minneapolis One-Day Event

 9:00 AM – 4:00 PM

-Welcoming families of young people who stutter, adults who stutter, SLPs, and graduate students!
+Welcoming families of young people who stutter, adults who stutter, SLPs, and students

 The Minneapolis One-Day Event is a wonderful opportunity for families to come together and learn more about stuttering, supporting their child, and to begin building community.
-Children’s programming is activity-based and focuses on exploring attitudes and emotions, increasing understanding of stuttering, and instilling a greater sense of confidence — while making FRIENDS!
-SLPs and students will learn more about stuttering, current therapies, and the support available for those who stutter.
+Children’s programming is activity-based and focuses on exploring attitudes and emotions, increasing understanding of stuttering, and instilling a greater sense of confidence, while making FRIENDS!
+SLPs & students will learn more about stuttering, current therapies, & the support available for those who stutter.

 Join our individualized one-day program!